This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Store your leftover soup in an airtight container in the refrigerator.
-It will stay good for up to 4 days.
+If you have any leftovers, store them in an airtight container in the refrigerator for up to 3 days.

 Ways To Use Leftover Ingredients

-If you’ve tried this chicken tortilla soup or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this single serve chicken tortilla soup recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!